CogitatorTech/gaggle/README.md

 -- Get extension version
 select gaggle_version();

--- List files in the downloaded dataset
+-- List files in the dataset
--- (Note that if the datasets is not downloaded yet, it will be downloaded and cached first) select * from gaggle_ls('habedi/flickr-8k-dataset-clean') limit 5;
+-- (Note that if the datasets is not downloaded, it will be downloaded and cached automatically) select * from gaggle_ls('habedi/flickr-8k-dataset-clean') limit 5;